dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-The `HandlerChanged` event is raised after the native view that implements the cross-platform control has been created and initialized.
+The <xref:Microsoft.Maui.Controls.Element.HandlerChanged> event is raised after the native view that implements the cross-platform control has been created and initialized.
 Therefore, its event handler is where native event subscriptions should be performed.
-This requires casting the `PlatformView` property of the handler to the type, or base type, of the native view so that native events can be accessed.
-In this example, on iOS, Mac Catalyst, and Windows, the `OnHandlerChanged` event subscribes to native view events that are raised when the native views that implement the <xref:Microsoft.Maui.Controls.Entry> gain focus.
+This requires casting the <xref:Microsoft.Maui.IElementHandler.PlatformView> property of the handler to the type, or base type, of the native view so that native events can be accessed.
+In this example, on iOS, Mac Catalyst, and Windows, the `OnEntryHandlerChanged` event subscribes to native view events that are raised when the native views that implement the <xref:Microsoft.Maui.Controls.Entry> gain focus.

 The `OnEditingDidBegin` and `OnGotFocus` event handlers access the native view for the <xref:Microsoft.Maui.Controls.Entry> on their respective platforms, and select all text that's in the <xref:Microsoft.Maui.Controls.Entry>.

-The `HandlerChanging` event is raised before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
+The <xref:Microsoft.Maui.Controls.Element.HandlerChanging> event is raised before the existing handler is removed from the cross-platform control, and before the new handler for the cross-platform control is created.
 Therefore, its event handler is where native event subscriptions should be removed, and other cleanup should be performed.
-The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, which will be set to the old and new handlers respectively.
-In this example, the `OnHandlerChanging` event removes the subscription to the native view events on iOS, Mac Catalyst, and Windows.
+The <xref:Microsoft.Maui.Controls.HandlerChangingEventArgs> object that accompanies this event has <xref:Microsoft.Maui.Controls.HandlerChangingEventArgs.OldHandler> and <xref:Microsoft.Maui.Controls.HandlerChangingEventArgs.NewHandler> properties, which will be set to the old and new handlers respectively.
+In this example, the `OnEntryHandlerChanging` event removes the subscription to the native view events on iOS, Mac Catalyst, and Windows.

 ### Partial classes